wurmlab/genomicscourse/2016-BIO721P/practicals/reference_genome/assembly.md

 ---

 As you can see, gene prediction software is imperfect – this is even the case when using all available evidence.
-This is potentially costly for analyses that rely on gene predictions - i.e. many of the anlyses we might want to do!
+This is potentially costly for analyses that rely on gene predictions - i.e. many of the analyses we might want to do!

 > *“Incorrect annotations [ie. gene identifications] poison every experiment that makes use of them.
 Worse still the poison spreads.”* – [Yandell & Ence (2012)](http://www.ncbi.nlm.nih.gov/pubmed/22510764).